When added to an antidepressant,

 MDD study design and efficacy summary

-REXULTI was studied in two 6-week, double-blind, placebo-controlled, fixed-dose pivotal trials of adult patients meeting DSM-IV-TR criteria for MDD.
+The efficacy of REXULTI in the adjunctive treatment of major depressive disorder (MDD) was evaluated in two 6-week, double-blind, placebo-controlled, fixed-dose studies of adult patients meeting DSM-IV-TR criteria for MDD, with or without symptoms of anxiety, who had an inadequate response to prior antidepressant therapy (1 to 3 courses) in the current episode.
 After a screening phase of 1-4 weeks, patients entered into an 8-week prospective treatment phase with an SSRI or SNRI (+ single-blind placebo).
 Subsequently, patients having persistent symptoms without substantial improvement throughout the course of treatment and who met inclusion criteria were randomized to receive adjunctive REXULTI or placebo.3,4

 Primary endpoint was the mean change from baseline to Week 6 in the MÅDRS total score in the randomization phase.3,4